-This 4-part series will explore new subjects as well as taking a deeper dive into some covered in 2021.
+This 4-part series explores new subjects as well as taking a deeper dive into some covered in the famous 10-part series of 2021.

 Our series will begin with updates from across the Klamath Mountains.
 Justin Garwood will check the status of the last glacier.
 Karuna Greenberg will provide updates on a variety of fires that touched the region, and Rosemary Sherriff and Lucy Kerhoulas will share their work surrounding conifer’s drought response across the region.

 Chris will provide an overview of the diversity and biology of living reptiles, and then a more detailed survey of the reptiles of the Klamath Mountains, focusing on the natural history of our local species.

 The history of the First Peoples in the Klamath Mountains is an interconnected story that weaves long-standing relationships with the natural world into complex cultures that tend the varied and biodiverse landscapes.
 Join Frank Lake for an exploration of understandings based on both Traditional Ecological Knowledge and Western science.

 Karen will offer a review of what it is to be a mammal, an introduction to the diverse mammal fauna of the Klamath Mountains, and will take a deeper dive into the especially charismatic species.